WairimuMW/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 13-unique: Prints words that appear exactly once
 * 14-findthatword: Displays lines containing a pattern
 * 15-countthatword: Displays the number of lines that contain the pattern bin
+* 16-whatsnext: Displays the line with the pattern root and 3 more after that